Since last post, I graduated from Udacity’s Artificial Intelligence Nanodegree. It’s a great course. One of the best I’ve ever taken.

 Since starting at Max Kelsen, much of my time has been spent cleaning and preparing datasets to use machine learning and deep learning techniques on.

-Basic is probably the wrong word.
+Basics is probably the wrong word.
 But after some hands-on experience, I’ve found deep learning to be the tip of the iceberg when it comes to data.
 There’s no point having an epic deep learning model ready if your data looks like the local dump.

 As the saying goes.